Frequently Asked Questions About Transfer Credits

 CIS 1140 Business Computer Skills

-The Statute of Limitations applies to all CIS courses, as well as, elective credits for CIS, EAC, EHC, ELA and EST subject areas taken more than 10 years prior to Florida Tech enrollment.
+The statute of limitations applies to all CIS courses, as well as, elective credits for CIS, EAC, EEC, EHC, ELA and EST subject areas taken more than 10 years prior to Florida Tech enrollment.
 Once the transfer credit evaluation is complete, students who wish to appeal this policy may do so by contacting their Florida Tech Academic department, Program Coordinator.
 Appeals will be considered on a case-by-case basis.

 Can courses taken at a community college receive junior or senior level transfer credit?